 BETA version:

-Returning to the public version can then be done by checking OFF and upgrading again.
+Returning to the manual upgrade version can then be done by checking BETA OFF and upgrading again.
 After RELOAD page, the blue check mark then disappeared.

 A charging station with“load balancing” mode measures actual total consumption (and injection) of the home/building via the P1 port or an additional energy meter and then continuously adjusts the charging current based on this measured consumption.
 This ensures rapid charging of the car(s) and prevents the main fuse from tripping due to overloading.